In this guide I explain how to disassemble an HP Pavilion dv7 notebook.

 Remove four screws securing hard drives (two screws per hard drive).

-Slide the hard drive 1 to the left until it’s disconnected from the motherboard.
-Remove the hard drive 1.
+Slide the HDD 1 to the left until it’s disconnected from the motherboard and remove it.

-Slide the hard drive 2 to the right until it’s disconnected from the motherboard.
-Remove the hard drive 2.
+Slide the HDD 2 to the right until it’s disconnected from the motherboard and remove it.

 Remove both memory (RAM) modules.